 Always give incentives to your testers.
 If your app is paid, give it to your testers for free or give them a discount for a specific in-app purchase (i.e: more lives or power-ups).
 You could also give them T-shirts or mugs with the logo of your app, especially if it’s a gaming one.
 Offering them a free coffee at Starbucks or a free voucher to their favorite stores (Amazon, Virgin, etc.) is also guaranteed to make them happy.

 If one of your testers is not responsive, contact them at once and remind them of their involvement.
 You should set certain criteria for them to meet; if they don’t meet them, then it’s not necessary to keep them in the test.
 Just don’t forget to ask for your software back to avoid it being leaked before the release.

 If you are distributing your app through TestFlight, you will need to plan time ahead if you want to get external users.
-It might take them a while (a few hours to a couple of days) to review the app and approve it for external testing before you can invite a maximum of 1000 testers.
+It might take them a while (a few hours to a couple of days) to review the app and approve it for external testing.

 If you distribute many test builds, you need to differentiate between them.
 Adding a timestamp, different source control number, and references in your logs is crucial to ensure that reports are issued and reproduced easily.

 Get your app reviewed on several websites before you submit it to any of the app stores.
 This will allow you to discover any possible glitch that went unnoticed in the beta testing process and give you confidence before sending your app to the public.

 As you go through the beta testing process, make sure that you strategize and choose the best work frames, tools, and models for your app.
 Depending on your app’s purpose or genre, know who your users are and what they want in order to deliver a 360-degree solution.